 While cancer control services are expanding and improving across the motu | country, there are often unwarranted variations in the risk of getting cancer and in the care experienced by people with cancer.
-Also, many continue to face barriers in accessing timely and effective cancer care because of where they live, their circumstances, or their ethnic background.
+Also, many continue to face barriers in accessing timely and effective cancer care because of where they live, their circumstances, or their background.
 Research shows that following best practice guidance like OCCPs, helps to reduce variations and disparities and improves cancer outcomes for people and their whānau.
 In turn, this will help our overall aim of reducing the burden of cancer on people and communities.

-This resource reflects the expertise and experiences from many stakeholders across the country.
-Many thanks to everyone involved in this initiative, particularly Cancer Council Australia, who granted permission to adapt and adopt their Optimal Care Pathways framework to meet the needs of people in Aotearoa | New Zealand.
-We would also like to acknowledge the insights from The Voices of Whānau Māori Affected by Cancer (2023); He Ara Tangata - Te Aho o Te Kahu Consumer Group; the project team; clinicians; and national and special interest working groups.
+This resource combines the expertise and experiences from many stakeholders across the country.
+Thank you to everyone involved in this initiative, particularly Cancer Council Australia, who granted permission to adapt and adopt their Optimal Care Pathways framework to meet the needs of people in Aotearoa New Zealand.
+We would also like to highlight The Voices of Whānau Māori Affected by Cancer (2023); He Ara Tangata - Te Aho o Te Kahu Consumer Group; the project team; clinicians; and national and special interest working groups.

-Our thoughts are with the many people and whānau who are living with multiple myeloma, and those who have lost loved ones.
+Our thoughts are with the many people and whānau who are living with ovarian cancer, and those who have lost loved ones.
 Much of this guidance reflects the voices of those who have received cancer care.
-We are indebted to them for sharing their experiences to help improve cancer control outcomes and achieve equity.
+We are indebted to them for sharing their experiences to help improve cancer control outcomes in the future.